 I had first heard of the Srebrenica Massacre back in 2005, when I was a college freshman and busy running the first national undergraduate film festival at Columbia University (CUNUFF).
-One of our first film submissions was a short film and documentary that highlighted the Srebrenica Massacre and in response we created an entirely new award category — The Outreach Award for best community service film — to honor that film.
+One of our first film submissions was a short film and documentary that highlighted the Srebrenica Massacre, and in response we created an entirely new award category — The Outreach Award for best community service film — to honor that film.
 To this day I have been unable to forget the impact that film submission had on me, and I knew that one day I would have to go visit Srebrenica.

 And today would finally be that day.

-It took an obscene amount of effort to find a bus company that would be willing to take us to Sarajevo from Belgrade with a stop at Srebrenica.
 For those of you who don’t know, in 1995 Srebrenica was the site of Europe’s worst mass murder since the Holocaust of World War 2, where over 8,000 Muslim Bozniaks — mostly men and boys — were systematically massacred at the hand of the Bosnian Serb Army of Republika Srpska (VRS) under the command of General Ratko Mladić.

-Although the UN had declared the area of Srebrenica as a “safe area” under UN protection, UN PROFOR’s Dutchbat soldiers stationed in Srebrenica horribly failed to prevent the town’s capture and subsequent destruction by the VRS.
+Although the UN had declared the area of Srebrenica as a “safe area” under UN protection, UN PROFOR’s Dutchbat soldiers stationed in Srebrenica failed to prevent the town’s capture and subsequent destruction by the VRS.

-Nevertheless, the same rockstar monsooner Mihaela who had e-introduced me to her Serbian sister Vladana yesterday had somehow found a legit bus company Firma Traveler (Iznajmljivanje Najam Rentiranje Zakup Autobusa) who was able to agree and send over a professional driver and awesome ride to pick us up from our hostel at 9:30am, take us across the Serbian/Bosnian border, with a private stopover at Srebrenica before continuing onwards to drop us off at our hostel in Sarajevo.
+Nevertheless, the same rockstar monsooner Mihaela who had e-introduced me to her Serbian sister Vladana yesterday had somehow found a legit bus company Firma Traveler (Iznajmljivanje Najam Rentiranje Zakup Autobusa) who was able to agree and send over a professional driver to pick us up from our hostel at 9:30am, take us across the Serbian/Bosnian border, with a private stopover at Srebrenica before continuing onwards to drop us off at our hostel in Sarajevo.

 And although I was a bit nervous that a Serbian bus company would actually follow through on this, Mihaela and her referred company delivered splendidly.